EYBlockchain/starlight/WRITEUP.md

 If we allow the caller to add any public key they wish, that might prevent an admin from being able to access some needed value.
 Meanwhile, if we fix a public key, then we lose transferability of ownership, and any resulting flexibility that the dev might have wanted.

 A general rule: **the _owner_ of a state must be able to nullify it wherever nullification happens**.
-TODO: is this a rule?
-Or is it the definition of nullification?

 Nullification is 'any operation' for whole states and 'decrementation' for partitioned states.
 Another way of saying this is: we can't allow an owner to be 'locked out' of editing their state.
 So, we look at wherever a state is nullified to see if there are any restrictions on who can access that nullification.